UWNETLAB/metaknowledge/cli/index.md

 tags: CLI
 ---

-The metaknowledge comes with a command-line application named metaknowledge.
-This provides a simple interface to the python package an allows the generation of most of networks the package can along with ways to manage the WOS records themselves.
+The metaknowledge comes with a command-line application named `metaknowledge`.
+This provides a simple interface to the python package an allows the generation of most of networks along with ways to manage the records themselves.

 ## Overview